Training - Food Manufacturing

 - Identify critical control points (CCPs) and define critical limits

-- Evaluate a monitoring and verification procedures for CCPs
+- Understand how to evaluate and create monitoring and verification procedures for CCPs

-The participant will receive a certificate for successfully completion of the training after passing the written knowledge test at the end of the training class.
+The participants will receive a certificate for successfully completion of the training after passing the written knowledge test at the end of the training class.

 The course is designed for: